mdheller/secure-xgboost/doc/python/python_intro.rst

   .. note:: Categorical features not supported

-    Note that XGBoost does not support categorical features.
+    Note that Secure XGBoost does not support categorical features.

 Setting Parameters
 ------------------
-XGBoost can use either a list of pairs or a dictionary to set :doc:`parameters </parameter>`.
+Secure XGBoost can use either a list of pairs or a dictionary to set :doc:`parameters </parameter>`.
 For instance:

 * Booster parameters